 2. Get your hormones in check

 Melasma in particular is hormone-related, which is why it’s tricky to treat.
 Hyperpigmentation can also have a hormonal factor.
 Obviously, when you’re pregnant ‘balancing your hormones’ is next to impossible, and often melasma dissipates after birth.
 But in those who aren’t pregnant, looking at supplements and foods that can help balance your hormones is a good place to start.
 As I often say, glowing skin starts from within.
+Here's a list of all natural remedies for treating hormonal skin conditions.

 "Melasma in particular is hormone-related"